-The four main components to the program are: Communication, Information and Resource Referral, Readiness Support, and Volunteer Management.
-Each Recruiting District has a FRC (Family Readiness Coordinator), who addresses family readiness issues for the Recruiting District as a whole, while providing support to the active duty DFRO (Deputy Family Readiness Officer) for each RS.
-The DFRO is an Active Duty Marine tasked with executing the Personal and Family Readiness Program for the RS.
-This Marine will be the one that you can turn to first for resources and information as you transition or have issues come up while on recruiting duty.
-The FRC serves as another Point of Contact for all Marines, family members, and DFROs within the District.
-Prior Service Recruiting does not have a separate DFRO, so they are supported by the FRC at District Headquarters.
-Communication begins with welcoming new Marines and their families into the District, and then continues on through quarterly Newsletters from the FRC, and monthly emails from the DFRO.
+The four main components to the program are:

+Communication, Information and Resource Referral,

+Readiness Support, and Volunteer Management.

+Each Recruiting District has an DRC (District Readiness Coordinator), who addresses family readiness issues for the Recruiting District as a whole, while providing support to the active duty URC (Uniformed Readiness Coordinator) for each RS.
+The URC is an Active Duty Marine tasked with executing the Personal and Family Readiness Program for the RS.
+This Marine will be the one that Recruiters and families can turn to first for resources and information as they transition or have issues come up while on recruiting duty.
+The DRC serves as another Point of Contact for all Marines, family members, and URCs within the District.
+Prior Service Recruiting does not have a separate URC, so they are supported by the DRC at District Headquarters.
+Communication begins with welcoming new Marines and their families into the District, and then continues on through monthly emails, information on the Facebook group, and quarterly Newsletters.
 Much of the communication is focused around providing resources and referral information to the Marines and their families; making sure they know about the various resources Personal & Family Support available to them and how to take advantage of those resources.
-Readiness support for our Recruiters may not look like the readiness we are used to in terms of deployment cycles, but it is still an important component in order to make sure Marines and their families are prepared for this challenging independent duty.
-The FRC also provides Family Readiness Program training for the District, traveling to the various RS locations to provide volunteer and various other trainings.
+Readiness support for our District Staff may not look like the readiness we are used to in terms of deployment cycles, but it is still an important component in order to make sure Marines and their families are prepared for this challenging independent duty.
 Volunteering in all forms is highly encouraged within the District.
 When it comes to the UP&FRP, it can mean the difference between having a thriving positive program, and one that struggles to support the Marines and families.
-Having family members that are willing to support the DFRO and welcome families, plan events, and support each other is huge benefit for everyone in the RS.
-If you interested in becoming a part of the RS Readiness Program, or would like more information on any topics, please know that you can reach out to your DFRO or the FRC at any time for support.
+Having family members that are willing to support in welcoming families, planning events, and supporting each other is huge benefit for everyone in the command.
+If you interested in becoming a part of the DHQ Readiness Program, or would like more information on any topics, please know that you can reach out to the DRC at any time for support.
 We truly are invested in making sure each and every Marine and their family succeeds!

 Family Readiness

 The impact of volunteers can make a huge difference in the lives of our Marines and their families while on recruiting duty.

 Command Team

 Advisors and

 Family Readiness

 Assistance

 enhance the

 program and

-assist the DFRO
+assist the URC in

-in welcoming new
+welcoming new

 families and

 providing support.